-The CJCM was developed by Effi & Amir together with residents of JC neighbourhood at the Israeli Centre for Digital Art.
+The CJCM was developed by Effi & Amir together with residents of JC neighborhood at the Israeli Centre for Digital Art.
 Launched in April 2016, its first phase aimed to establish an archive and create the first exhibits.
 A core group of residents met twice a week to discuss, research and conceive the museum.
-Neighbourhood/city institutions and past/present inhabitants contributed punctually.
+Neighborhood/city institutions and past/present inhabitants contributed punctually.
 Public events and workshops allowed larger participation.

 The CJCM is not complete but ongoing.
-The museum team (core group + E&A + the Art centre’s staff) will draw on the existing research to enlarge the archive, initiate further projects, aspiring to address current issues in the neighbourhood.
+The museum team (core group + E&A + the Art center’s staff) will draw on the existing research to enlarge the archive, initiate further projects, aspiring to address current issues in the neighborhood.
 Future plans 2017-18 include a project related to the local school, shut down in 2013; an archeological excavation in JC led by an archeologist and dug by the community and an online publication and toolkit.